 Our Assessment System: Skills From The Past, Assessment From The Future

 Our assessment system is based around rigid documentation standards, rigorous practical examinations and completing functional field assessments.
 We set the bar high and students need to be focused and work hard to complete all of the requirements necessary to achieve our certifications.
-Our documentation sysytem is based in Google Docs, and students complete daily and weekly assignments on a tablet, compiling an incredible amount of work and knowledge by the end of the course.
+Our documentation sysytem is based in Google Classroom, and students complete daily and weekly assignments on a tablet, compiling an incredible amount of work and knowledge by the end of the course.

 Our Students: Seeking Professional Training And Personal Enrichment

 We’ve had immersion-program students from all over the world ranging in age from 18-55.
 The common thread has been a strong interest in traditional ways of living on the land.
 While we’re open to people from all walks of life, we specifically work with:

 Earn a full semester of college credits while living the woods life.
 Eligible for Americorps education awards.

 Professional training for the outdoor industry.
 Our field-based training gives you the knowledge and experience needed to turn pro and become a registered guide.
 Certifications available.